phake/phake.github.io/docs/documentation/method-verification.md

 ---------------------------

 Verifying method parameters using Phake is very simple yet can be very flexible.
-There are a wealth of options for matching parameters that are discussed later on in :ref:`method-parameter-matchers-section`.
+There are a wealth of options for matching parameters that are discussed later on in [Method Parameter Matchers](./method-parameter-matchers.md).

 Verifying Multiple Invocations
 ------------------------------